emretepedev/pushToGitHub/README.md

 # Alias to first push to your primary remote, then push to the GitHub
 alias gp2="git push && /path/to/pushToGitHub.sh"
 ```

-### Option 2: Using Git Hooks

-For complete automation, you can configure the scripts to run as a `post-commit` or `pre-push` Git hook.
-This will trigger the mirror action automatically after every commit or before every push.
-You can find ready-to-use examples in the `git-hooks-examples` folder to get started.

-To learn more, check out the [official Git Hooks documentation](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

 ![tutorial](tutorial.gif)